 This policy applies to all promotional activities, targeted to professionals and/or consumers, for commercial purposes by any person or entity.
 Such activities may include advertising in any Lamaze International asset, publication or media exhibiting, event or program sponsorship, or mailing list rental.
 The intention of the Board of Directors is to permit the wide dissemination of information relevant to Lamaze International members and their clients while avoiding any express or implied endorsement of advertised products or services.

 All advertising must be consistent with the philosophy and principles of Lamaze International, and cannot negatively impact the reputation of Lamaze International.
 Acceptable advertisers are those promoting products and/or services, which are appropriate to and consistent with the needs or interests of maternal/child health professionals, expectant parents, parents of infants and children, or infants and children.
-All advertising in Lamaze professional or consumer publications must adhere to Advertising Guidelines for Professional and Consumer Publications, Attachment I.
+All advertising in Lamaze professional or consumer publications must adhere to Advertising Guidelines for Professional and Consumer Publications, as stated below.

 Lamaze International reserves the right to decline or prohibit any advertising which, in its sole discretion, is inappropriate or contrary to its policies.
 This reservation is all-inclusive as to persons, things, printed matter, products, and conduct.

 Adherence to these advertising standards will be monitored by the Associate Executive Director, under the guidance of this policy.
 All new product categories will be subject to review to ensure compliance with this policy.
 The Ad Review Liaison will advise management when questions arise regarding policy interpretation and for review of new product categories before the advertising is accepted or denied.
 The President-Elect will serve as the Ad Review Liaison; any questionable advertising or policy considerations will be referred to the Executive Committee for further review.